Creamy smoked salmon pasta

 What is Pappardelle?

-The recipe calls for Pappardelle.
+The version of this recipe the National Pasta Association recommends calls for Pappardelle.
 These broad, flat noodles originated in Tuscany.
 They’re typically served with heavy, hearty sauces.
 Another reason we love this unexpected twist of Smoked Salmon Pappardelle.
 The noodles are typically made with wheat flour but you can find versions made from other flours if you’re trying to avoid gluten.

-Smoked Salmon Pappardelle is a pasta recipe suitable for brunch or lunch.
+Smoked Salmon Pasta with Light “Cream” is a pasta recipe suitable for brunch or lunch.
 But don’t overlook it as a dinner dish.
 This is really the kind of pasta that works for any occasion.
 To complete the experience, don’t forget an elegant bottle of wine.
 (Perhaps the one you used in the sauce?)
 I recommend something acidic, like a Sauvignon Blanc or Dry Gewurztraminer, to cut through the richness of the sauce.

 Pasta in cream sauce gets a makeover with this light and lovely seafood dish.